15goudreau/Matterhorn/README.md

 # tank
 Project Tank is a Fully Enclosed FDM Printer constructed from a combination of mostly 3030 and minimal 2020 extrusions.

+This can be considered a fork of both the VORON2 and VORON24 Projects, with a fresh set of eyes trying some new things.

 The goals of this project are as follows:
  - Fully Enclosed Design
  - Build Volumes of 300^3 to 500^3 and beyond